siko74/AzureNotebooks/README.md

 We have a [suite of sample notebook libraries](https://notebooks.azure.com/Microsoft/libraries/).
 These are real life notebooks that we have used for our own data science work and training at Microsoft.
-Some of them are examples from the work we have done with customers of our machine learning services.
-A welcome notebook gives you a quick tour of Jupyter.
+Some of them are examples from the work we have done with customers of our machine learning services:

 * [Intro to Python](https://notebooks.azure.com/Microsoft/libraries/2018-Intro-Python)
 * [Data Science Fundamentals with Python](https://notebooks.azure.com/rheartpython/libraries/PythonDS101)